 There are many hairstyles to choose from which let your child have fun and express themselves.
-You can also get creative, creating a unique look that compliments their hair texture, length, and personality.
-This could be anything, including a half up and half down look, braided sides with loose hair in the middle, or a deliberately undone updo.
+You can also get creative, creating a unique look that compliments your hair texture, length, and personality.
+This could be anything, including a half up half down look, a side braids with loose hair in the middle, or a deliberately undone updo.
 Listen to what your child wants and let them guide you.
 The process could also be a fun bonding experience and allow them to find a look that makes them proud to show off their hair.

 10. Crimped Hair with Headband

 Crimped hair is an 80s style that has returned because of its textured, mermaid-esque appearance.
 The look is created using a heat tool and features wavy, zigzag patterns and can be added to the hair in varying ways; you can add mini crimps, crimp one section of the hair, or opt for a dramatic crimped look.
 The finish will highlight the hair color and texture because it is not natural-looking.
 This is ideal for those who want to express themselves with their hair.
 The downside to crimping is that it can cause damage to the hair if you do not take the right steps to protect it, including using a heat protectant spray.

 11. Crown Braid